richdait/portfolio/README.md

 * Created a report using time series data with at least 1000 observations for crime in the city of Boston.
 * Produced code with an R script file, then, inserted it in a R markdown document to display the findings and analysis.
 * The following R packages are used: shiny, dplyr, ggplot2 and ggmap.
-* Data wrangling via dplyr package:
+* Data wrangling functions via dplyr package:
+  <ul> 1.
+Grouped by incident no.
+  2. Filtered the data frame to only include offense type "ARSON"
-  <ul> <li> grouped by incident no., filtered by offense type and selected particular columns for display.</li> </ul>
+  3. Selected six columns for display.</li> </ul>